aikalee/dependency-recasting/README.md

 ## Overview
 This project aims to convert non-projective sentences into pseudo-projective tree representations, making them compatible with parsing models that have linear inference complexity.
 Traditionally, parsing non-projective sentences requires algorithms with higher computational complexity, such as the $(O(n^3))$ MST parser.
 With the proposed data representation, however, these sentences can be parsed in $(O(n))$ time.
+The main innovation is the observation that a sentence can be converted into a tree representation only if it is projective or pseudo-projective.
+Therefore, projectivization must take place before the conversion to trees (constituentization).

 ## Workflow
 ### Flowcharts of the workflow